 ICT4D must go beyond providing equipment and training to a few individuals and should be integrated into the project implementation and have lasting results.

 Managed by credible and sustainable organisations with good financial management record

 Well positioned in a collaborative network, to reach wider audiences/stakeholders, source necessary expertise and diverse funding/ co-funding

 Able to demonstrate how the project results will be sustained beyond funding period

 Cross-cutting themesFocus that goes across SPIDER thematic areas

 SPIDER works with a Human Rights Based Approach (HRBA) and Result Based Management (RBM) is the methodology our organisation has adopted throughout our programme.
 All of SPIDER’s work is guided by national and international development priorities, and Sustainable Development Goals (SDGs) practically linked to our programme implementation.
 We follow the Digital Principles.

-Our programme results are prepared, monitored and and managed by stages in a tailored PRINCE2 project management structure.
+Our programme results are prepared, monitored and managed through periodic reporting.
 Part of our work includes capacity building partner organisations in parts/all of the aforementioned.

-SPIDER will fund result follow up and baseline studies and these will be outsourced to organisations who work specifically with monitoring and evaluation or research organisations.
+SPIDER will fund research supporting implementation which will be outsourced to reserach organisations, or organisations who work specifically with monitoring and evaluation.
 Funds for these activities will be provided separately.